 "I'd Still Remember", featured on 2005's Little Animals, became a minor hit among fans of the National Lampoon film, Adam and Eve, starring Emmanuelle Chriqui.

-He is divorced from New Orleans artist Patricia Grace, with whom he has one child, and currently living in Charlotte, North Carolina.
+He has one son with New Orleans- based singer Patricia Grace, who he divorced in 2009, and is currently living in Charlotte, North Carolina.